krisdthompson/cooks/pitbarrel/chickenpotatoboat/cooklog.md

 # A Cook Log - Pit Barrel Chicken Thighs and Potato Boat
-This photo essay captures the sunday afternoon cook of chicken thighs and potatoes (in boat format).
+This photo essay captures the weekend afternoon cook of chicken thighs and potatoes (in boat format).

 ## Light the Pit Barrel Cooker
 Use just forty (40) briquettes in the chimney to get the BBQ lit.